euroscipy/euroscipy_proceedings/papers/23_haenel/23_haenel.rst

 Conclusion
 ----------

-In this article Bloscpack was introduced.
+This article introduced the Bloscpack file-format and python reference implementation.
 The features of the file format were presented and compared to other serialization formats in the context of Numpy ndarrays.
-Benchmarking results are presented that show how Bloscpack can yield performance improvements for serializing Numpy arrays under a variety of different circumstances.
+Benchmarking results are presented that show how Bloscpack can yield performance improvements for serializing Numpy arrays when compared to existing solutions under a variety of different circumstances.

 Future Work
 -----------